barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

 ---

 Deep Learning is cool.
 But expensive.
-Lets see what options do we have for training deep models in the cloud.
+Lets see what options we have for training deep models in the cloud.

 Naturally, one would need a pretty big machine to do really interesting stuff.